Raspberry Syrup

 A white powdery substance in the center of a red liquid inside a metal container.

-Use a fine-mesh strainer to remove the solids and strain the hot liquid into a bowl or jar.
+Use a fine-mesh strainer * to remove the solids and strain the hot liquid into a bowl or jar.
+(You can return it to the pan if you like, or do the next step in the jar as long as it’s big enough.)

 Homemade raspberry syrup is so good in cocktails of all kinds!
-Try it in one of these raspberry cocktails:
+It pairs really well with just about any spirit.

 Other uses for raspberry syrup